jbx-protocol/juice-docs-v2/blog/2022-07-14-lexicon-devils/index.md

 ![The first iteration of the Juicebar and Juicebox Learning Center](juicebox-v1.jpg)

-image: The first iteration of the Juicebar and Juicebox Learning Center
+<p class="subtitle">image: The first iteration of the Juicebar and Juicebox Learning Center</p>

 ### A home for Banny: iterations of the Juicebox parcel in Voxels